jkrek17/Ergo/ergo-node-docker/README.md

 # Ergo Node Docker Setup

 This repository contains Docker configuration files to run an Ergo Node.
-It provides a streamlined way to set up and run an Ergo node using Docker containers.
+It provides a streamlined way to set up and run an Ergo node using Docker containers with persistent blockchain data.

 ## Prerequisites